-- 1) All competitors must possess a current CRA license.
+- All competitors must possess a current CRA license.
 Riders unfamiliar with the race facility will be given an orientation (by request) after the rider's meeting. - 2) One New Rider's seminar will be held before the CRA's first meet and on-track sessions will be held at subsequent race events.
 New Riders must complete the seminar and pass one of the ontrack sessions.
 There will be make-up sessions of the classroom and on-track throughout the year.
-For details visit the website at www.cra-mn.com or call 612-332-4070. - Licenses will be issued with the riders classified as either Expert or Novice.
+For details visit the website at www.cra-mn.com or call 612-332-4070. - 3) Licenses will be issued with the riders classified as either Expert or Novice.
 CRA will classify riders based upon experience and proven ability.
 Status may be changed at any time by petitioning the Board of Directors. - 4) Applicants must complete a membership form and are responsible for updating any changes with the Membership Director.
-Applicants less than 18 years and over 16 years of age must provide a notarized copy of the CRA Minor License Release Form signed by their parent or guardian.
-Riders under 16 years of age are prohibited. - 5) COMPETITION NUMBERS: - a) Numbers 1 through 10 are reserved for the Top 10 Experts and are not available for assignment, even if those riders elect not to use them. - b) Competition numbers will be assigned, by the CRA Membership Director, on a first-come first-served basis - 1 number per person.
-If a racer wishes to use the same competition number they used in the previous race season they must request this on their CRA Membership Application, and have their application postmarked or received and membership dues paid by the February deadline. - c) There will be no "holding" of numbers from year-to-year with the exception of the previous race season's Top 10 Experts competition numbers.
+Applicants less than 18 years of age must provide a notarized copy of the CRA Minor License Release Form signed by their parent or guardian.
+Riders under 12 years of age are prohibited. - a) Riders under 16 years of age must participate in CRA New Racer School.
+Expert license holders from other organizations may be eligible to race in expert classes with approval from the Board of Directors/Race Steward. - b) After passing New Racer School, riders under 16 years of age will be granted a provisional license with no reciprocity rights at other organizations.
+[Provisional license converts to full license after a minimum of 10 races over no fewer than 5 meets]. - c) Riders under 14 must obtain permission from the Race Steward to apply for a race license. - d) Riders age 12 and 13 are limited to Featherweight/GP0 machinery or below. - e) Novice riders ages 14 through 17 are limited to Lightweight/GP2 machinery or below. - f) Expert riders ages 14 through 17 are limited to Middleweight/GP3 machinery or below.